AlgyJr/ios_guides/Showing-a-progress-HUD.md

     pod install && open *.xcworkspace

-**TIP:** the above is a shorthand to load up your new workspace in one line.
+**Tip:** the above is a shorthand to load up your new workspace in one line.

 ### Adding the Progress HUD